-Scooter’s Spaghetti with Zucchini Noodles is a low-carb makeover of a popular spaghetti casserole called Scooters Spaghetti.
+Scooter’s Spaghetti with Zucchini Noodles is a low-carb makeover of a popular spaghetti casserole on this blog called Scooters Spaghetti.
 The sauce and cream cheese remain the same, as well as the distinctive french-fried Onion Rings on top.

 Scooter’s Spaghetti appears to be one of the rockstars of this blog.
 Please forgive me for bragging that it has had over 450,000 pins according to Pinterest.